 Calaveras Big Trees State Park

 Did you know that Calaveras Big Trees State Park’s discovery in 1852 put Murphys on the map?
 The colossal trees were deemed natural world wonders.
+This is one of the most fascinating things to do near Murphys, California.

 Growing up to 250 feet (76 meters) tall, behemoth Sequoias’ bark is two feet (60 centimeters) thick.
 Sequoias thrive at higher elevations, 5000 – 7000 feet above sea level.
 Their twisted trunks spiraling towards the sky resemble elegant dancers, buffering the Sequoias from unforgiving winds that violently jostle them.